-As a first-time trader, it is vital that you approach your trading activities in the right frame of mind and when it's the right time to walk away from a trade.
+As a first-time trader, it is vital that you approach your trading activities in the right frame of mind and know when it's the right time to walk away from a trade.
 Analysing the markets and predicting the direction of a price movement is just one aspect of what makes a successful trader.

 Adopting a disciplined approach and finding a trading strategy that works for you is vital.
 If you find yourself making trades based on your hunches alone, you are acting impulsively and should walk away.